jpkraemer/tanstack-ai/README.md

 # Build all packages
 pnpm build

-# Run in development mode
+# Run in dev mode
 pnpm dev

-# Run tests
+# Type checking
+pnpm typecheck

+# Clean build artifacts
-pnpm test
+pnpm clean
 ```

-## 🤝 Contributing
+## Contributing

 We welcome contributions!
-This is a community-driven project that aims to provide a truly open alternative to proprietary AI SDKs.
+This is a community-driven project providing a truly open alternative to proprietary AI SDKs.

-## 📜 License
+## License

-MIT - Use it freely, modify it, share it.
+MIT - Use freely, modify, share.
 No strings attached.

-## 🎯 Mission
+## Philosophy

-Unlike certain companies that use open source as a marketing tool only to lock you into their paid services later, @tanstack/ai is committed to remaining truly open source.
-No enshittification, no bait-and-switch, just honest open-source software that respects developers.
+Unlike certain companies that use open source as marketing only to lock you into paid services, @tanstack/ai is committed to remaining truly open source.
+No enshittification, no bait-and-switch, just honest software that respects developers.

-## 🚦 Status

-This is a Proof of Concept (PoC) demonstrating how we can build a better, more open AI SDK.
-Join us in making AI tooling that serves developers, not shareholders.

 ---

-Built with ❤️ by the open-source community, because developers deserve better than vendor lock-in disguised as open source.
+Built with ❤️ by the open-source community.